 If you want something sturdy and easy to take on the go, this drawing pad is an excellent choice.
 It’s similar to a coloring book in that it has thick pages with doodles on them.
 However, it gives your child an outline of a drawing to finish.

 This encourages your child’s imagination and introduces them to the concept of drawing.
 The pages are thick and easy to tear from the notebook for display.
 It also comes with 60+ stickers — a toddler’s dream.

 - Sturdy design.

 - The stickers can be hard to remove without tearing.

 Months of Reusable Fun

-Not only is this one a good way to teach color matching, but it’s super practical as it’s reusable.
+Not only is this one an excellent way to teach color matching, but it’s super practical, as it’s reusable.
 With this kit, you pop the buttons in and out to finish the picture on each board.

-It comes with 10 different pictures, 46 large, colored buttons, and a storage tray, which comes in handy for keeping all of the pieces together.
+It comes with 10 pictures, 46 large, colored buttons, and a storage tray, which is handy for keeping all the pieces together.

-- Can be used over and over again.
+- You can use it over and over again.